 Fischer has served as one of the station’s color commentators for high school football since the late 1980’s.
 While every year has been exciting, the 2008 football season was a very special one for Fischer, with the Clark County Indians going 15-0.
 The Indians set a record for consecutive wins that year and won the Missouri Class 2A football state championship by defeating the Maryville Spoofhounds in an exciting 10-7 victory at the Edward D. Jones Dome in St. Louis.
 At that time, Fischer was doing color commentary for the Indians, and that was an experience he will never forget.

 Fischer has also had the opportunity to help train a couple of major professionals working in the broadcast industry, including Clark County High School and Mizzou Alum David Hunziker, who is now the voice of the Oklahoma State Cowboys, and Kim Ray, who went on to broadcast network jobs in New York and in the Kansas City market.

-Fischer enjoys working with the public, meeting the athletes and their parents, and even getting to know them on a personal level.
-Fischer is also frequently asked to speak to students at career days on the high school and college level for those interested in a career in communications and journalism.
-Fischer’s on-air duties have changed slightly due to programming changes.
-Fischer now focuses more on news coverage, attending a number of meetings and public events.
+Fischer is frequently asked to speak to students at career days on the high school and college level for those interested in a career in communications and journalism.
+While he has served in various capacities at KMEM over the years, Fischer now focuses more on news coverage, attending a number of meetings and public events.

 e-mail Rick at email@example.com

-This article comes from Real Country 100.5 www.kmemfm.com
+This article comes from America’s Best Country 100.5 www.kmemfm.com.